A move to Turkey may be triggered by a desire for a change in lifestyle: a long-awaited opportunity

 you're most certainly in the right place.
 With a stretch of bars and night clubs that almost rivals

-nightclubs are fairly classic fun with an abundance of foam parties, podium dancers and cheap drinks,
+The nightclubs are fairly classic fun with an abundance of foam parties, podium dancers and cheap

-but that's part of the charm of a place like this.
-Marmaris might not be Istanbul, but you most
+drinks, but that's part of the charm of a place like this.
+Marmaris might not be Istanbul, but you

 To have a great time don’t miss out on the famous festivals in the big cities across Turkey, where in

-every area and every season of the year you can come across a festival, and you can color your holidays
+every area and every season of the year you can come across a festival, and you can colour your

-with different cultural activities.
-Especially during the summer and spring months, the emphasis is on
+holidays with different cultural activities.
+Especially during the summer and spring months, the

-metropolises and holiday resorts, where most festivals are organized.
-Nevertheless, even in the
+emphasis is on metropolises and holiday resorts, where most festivals are organized.
+Nevertheless,

-smallest part of Anatolian communities, local festivals are organized, and play an important role in
+even in the smallest part of Anatolian communities, local festivals are organized, and play an

 Festivals that take place in Istanbul, with the emphasis on the classical music is the Istanbul Music